laptou/progress-token/README.md

 - Progress values are automatically clamped to the range 0.0-1.0
 - Child task weights should sum to 1.0 for accurate progress calculation
 - Status updates and progress changes are broadcast to all subscribers
-- Completed or cancelled tokens ignore further progress/status updates
+- Once a token is completed or cancelled, all further updates are ignored
 - The broadcast channel has a reasonable buffer size to prevent lagging
+- Completion and cancellation are permanent states - they cannot be undone
+- When a token is cancelled, all its children are also cancelled
+- When a token is completed, its progress is set to 1.0 and no further updates are allowed

 ## License